-We are a technology company, whose primary focus is on biopharmaceutical product development.
+We are a development stage technology company, whose primary focus is on biopharmaceutical product development.
 Our focus is on mucosal vaccines for strep throat and sexually transmitted diseases, commensal bacteria for the delivery of vaccines, novel antibiotics for gram positive and gram negative bacteria and biological warfare defense.
 As of the date of this prospectus, none of our products have been approved for commercial sale and, therefore, we have not generated any revenues from the commercial sale of our products.
 To date, we have relied on a combination of private financings, grants and collaboration agreements to fund our operations.
-The description of our business reflects our recent acquisition of substantially all the assets of Plexus Vaccine Inc.